genepi/vntr-calling-nf/README.md

 ## Pipeline Steps
 * Build BWA Index on the reference genome
 * Detect KIV2 LPA type (LPA only)
-* Extract reads from the LPA region
+* Extract reads from the defined bed region
 * Convert region to FASTQ
 * Realign region to a single repeat
 * Call variants using [mutserve](https://github.com/seppinho/mutserve)